acurtis2023/stat386-projects/_posts/2022-10-19-Webscrape.md

 John Mayer has got to be one of my favorite artists of all time -- I've seen him in concert 6 times, gone to concerts in 3 different states, and I've got a joint playlist with my mom that shares our top favorite songs.

 Are there certain aspects of John Mayer's artistry that make me so prone to enjoying his music?
-In today's digital world of music, there are a lot of specially-calculated metrics that define a song -- can I come up with a statistically-backed explanation as to why I like his music?
+In today's digital world of music, there are a lot of specially-calculated metrics that define a song -- can I come up with a statistically-backed explanation as to why I like his music the most?
 Do all of his songs follow similar patterns and trends in terms of style, key signature, length, etc.?

 In order to get a closer look at his music (and to find data for my project that was interesting to me and not too trivial), I decided to try and scrape John Mayer's discography off of Spotify!

-### *Hold on, you can legally scrape off of Spotify??*
+### *Hold on, you can legally scrape data from Spotify??*

 Spotify is one of the largest, if not the largest, music streaming service providers in the world.
 Surely a billion-dollar company such as Spotify has numerous hoops that one has to jump through in order to legally access its data, right?